 SMITH: Another black truck.
 And then...

 FLOWERS: And that's his truck right there.
 I think he just pulled in the parking lot, pulling right up to the front right now in a black Chevy, no bumper on the back.
 I'm just near pretty sure it's him - just a second, I'll tell you.
 Yeah, that's him.
 Got a white t-shirt on, baggy jeans and a stocking cap.
 Y'all stay in the car.

 FLOWERS: 'Cause if he comes out with a gun or something and I have to kill him...

-CHACE: OK, so there's that thief.
-There goes Jerry like slow sheriff style walking up to the thief with his Stetson on and his handcuffs in his back pocket.
+CHACE: OK, so there's the thief.
+There goes Jerry, like, slow sheriff style walking up to the thief with his Stetson on and his handcuffs in his back pocket.
 Now he's talking to the driver.

 CHACE: He just put the gun in his own pocket.

 SMITH: The three of them get into another cop car and have a little talk.